-Dabrafenib + trametinib is approved for patients with Stage III melanoma that has been surgically removed and has tested positive for the BRAF mutation.
+Tafinlar + Mekinist is approved by the Therapeutic Goods Administration for patients with Stage IIIB, IIIC, and IIID melanoma that has been surgically removed and has tested positive for the BRAF mutation.
 It is not approved for patients who do not have the BRAF mutation (wild-type tumors).
 Therefore, knowing if your tumor has this genetic mutation is critical before you choose a treatment.

 Testing for the BRAF mutation requires that a sample of your melanoma tumor be processed in a specific way.
-Ideally, your melanoma should be tested for the BRAF mutation with an FDA-approved test to ensure that your healthcare team has access to the information needed and to aid in reimbursement.
-A list of these FDA-approved tests is available at https://www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/InVitroDiagnostics/ucm301431.htm.
+Ideally, your melanoma should be tested for the BRAF mutation.
+You should speak with your oncologist to ensure this takes place.

-Because using dabrafenib + trametinib for adjuvant therapy is still a relatively new treatment option, your medical team may not have ordered the test.
+Tafinlar + Mekinist combination is listed on the Pharmaceutical Benefits Scheme (PBS) for subsidised access.
+Because using Tafinlar + Mekinist for adjuvant therapy is still a relatively new treatment option, your medical team may not have ordered the test.
 You should check with them to see if it has been ordered.
 If not, you should ask to be tested for the BRAF mutation before sitting down with your oncologist to discuss your options.
 Occasionally, there is not enough tumor available to complete the test.
 If this happens, your oncologist will discuss what happens next.
 Oncology teams have become more adept at handling these challenging situations with more experience and testing options.

 Immunotherapy is a treatment that gives your immune system more power to fight your cancer.
-Every day, our immune system recognizes dangerous things-cancer cells, foreign invaders like bacteria and some viruses-and hunts them down and destroys them.
-However, some cancer cells (including some melanoma cells) have ways evading/putting the brakes on your immune system, preventing it from doing its job.
-In fact, the immune system may not even recognize these cancer cells, which might explain why they can keep growing and multiplying.
+Every day, our immune system recognises dangerous things-cancer cells, foreign invaders like bacteria and some viruses-and hunts them down and destroys them.
+However, some cancer cells (including some melanoma cells) have ways of evading/putting the brakes on your immune system, preventing it from doing its job.
+In fact, the immune system may not even recognise these cancer cells, which might explain why they can keep growing and multiplying.

 Immune checkpoint inhibitors take the brakes off the immune system, allowing it to identify and destroy cancer cells.
 PD-1 inhibitors and CTLA4 inhibitors are types of immune checkpoint inhibitors.
-PD-1 inhibitors generally produce fewer and less severe side effects compared with CTLA4 inhibitors, such as ipilimumab (Yervoy®).
-Additionally, in a clinical trial nivolumab (Opdivo®) did a better job of preventing recurrence of Stage III cancer compared with ipilimumab.
-Nivolumab is a PD-1 inhibitor approved for use in the adjuvant setting for melanoma.
-Pembrolizumab (Keytruda®), another PD-1 inhibitor, was recently approved by the FDA for adjuvant therapy as well.
+PD-1 inhibitors generally produce fewer and less severe side effects compared with CTLA4 inhibitors, such as Yervoy® (ipilimumab).
+Additionally, in a clinical trial, a PD-1 inhibitor Opdivo® (nivolumab) did a better job of preventing recurrence of Stage III cancer compared with Yervoy.
+Opdivo has subsidised access as adjuvant therapy for completely resected stage IIIB, IIIC, IIID, and Stage IV melanoma on the PBS.
+Keytruda® (pembrolizumab), another PD-1 inhibitor, is also listed on the PBS for subsidised access as adjuvant therapy for completely resected Stage IIIB, IIIC, and IIID melanoma.